 - 5.3.10 Consider gradually creating a 'greenway' along Kings Road by planting additional trees and shrubs, installing green infrastructure, and encouraging urban agriculture.
-Funds from density bonuses and community amenity contributions can go towards creating the 'greenway'. - 5.3.11 Consider activating the Bridle Path with more trees, a community garden, outdoor furniture, games, and green infrastructure, to provide shade, store carbon, reduce local urban heat build up, and create a more inviting and calming landscape. - 5.3.12 Encourage the activation and enhancement of the private urban forest at 5760 Dalhousie Road for public use.
+Funds from community amenity contributions can go towards creating the 'greenway'.
+The UEL may also explore additional financial tools to accelerate the implementation of the greenway. - 5.3.11 Consider activating the Bridle Path with more trees, a community garden, outdoor furniture, games, and green infrastructure, to provide shade, store carbon, reduce local urban heat build up, and create a more inviting and calming landscape. - 5.3.12 Encourage the activation and enhancement of the private urban forest at 5760 Dalhousie Road for public use.